Q: What degree options are available through MEDEX?

 Applicants must meet the academic and clinical prerequisites to be eligible to apply to MEDEX, regardless of the campus location they are applying to.
 Applicants will be considered primarily for their first campus location choice.

-Q: If I go to Tacoma or Anchorage do I have to stay the second year for my clinical training?
+Q: If I go to Tacoma or Anchorage do I have to stay near my campus location during the second year for my clinical training?

-A: Not necessarily, although the Anchorage campus is meant to train students who want to practice in Alaska to help meet the health needs of that state.
-Alaska students are encouraged to stay for both years.
+A: Not necessarily, although the Anchorage and Hawaii campuses are meant to train students who want to practice in and help meet the health needs of those state.
+Alaska and Hawaii students are encouraged to stay for both years.
 Clinical year placements are open to students from all campuses and are located throughout the WWAMI region.
-We expect that applicants from Washington, Wyoming, Alaska, Montana, Idaho and Nevada would desire to be closer to home during their second year, however clinical placements are made on an individual basis in collaboration with the MEDEX Clinical Team.
+We expect that applicants from Washington, Wyoming, Alaska, Montana, Idaho, and Hawaii would desire to be closer to home during their second year.
+Clinical placements, however, are made on an individual basis in collaboration with the MEDEX Clinical Team.
 All students are expected to travel for some assignments during the clinical phase.
 The ultimate goal is to provide students with the best clinical training opportunities to become a solid primary care clinician.

 Q: Where will I do my clinical training?

-A: MEDEX has over 700 clinical training sites throughout the WWAMI region, plus Nevada.
+A: MEDEX has over 700 clinical training sites throughout the WWAMI region, plus Hawaii.
 There may also be underserved site options in the western US.
-There are clinical training opportunities in hospitals, private clinics, prisons, specialty clinics, community health centers, farmworker clinics and Indian Health sites.
+There are clinical training opportunities in hospitals, private clinics, prisons, specialty clinics, community health centers, farmworker clinics, and Indian Health sites.
 All students are expected to travel during their clinical rotations and each student will have an underserved community experience.

-Q: Do I have to come to Seattle if I apply for the Spokane, Tacoma, or Anchorage campuses?
+Q: Do I have to come to Seattle if I apply for another campus location?

 Additionally, students are required to be in Seattle for two weeks during the summer between the classroom and clinical phases (second summer quarter).